 The Reagan Ranch Center also features several unique collections including the Lorraine Wagner Letter Collection, a nearly 300-piece collection of letters written by Ronald Reagan over a 50-year period and the Russell D. Sibert Collection, featuring rare Reagan-related memorabilia such as campaign buttons, posters, and commemorative items.

 Also on display is a 5,000-pound section of the Berlin Wall reminding visitors to the center of Ronald Reagan’s role in German reunification, which was formally completed in 1990.

-President Reagan’s famous blue Jeep Scrambler, complete with “Gipper” license plate sits in the Center of gallery, flanked by a selection of his favorite books, an original saddle, and chainsaw owned and used by President Reagan.
+President Reagan’s famous blue Jeep Scrambler, complete with “Gipper” license plate sits in the Center of the gallery, flanked by a selection of his favorite books, an original saddle, and chainsaw owned and used by President Reagan.

 The Reagan Ranch Center is designed to engage visitors of all ages; younger children can even earn their “Junior Secret Service Clearance” by completing a scavenger hunt.

 Young America’s Foundation bought the Reagan Ranch in 1985 to preserve it as a living monument to Reagan’s ideas, values, and accomplishments.
 Young America’s Foundation offers students and supporters ranch visits, however, the famed Western White House is not open to the public.